davidwilliam/sharing/README.md

 ### Using Hensel Codes

+The gem Secret Sharing takes advantage of the gem [Hensel Codes](https://github.com/davidwilliam/hensel_code) for homomorphically encoding rational numbers as integers in order to compute over the integers and yet obtain results over the rationals.

 As most (if not all) of secret sharing schemes over finite fields `F_p` for `p > 2`, the secret inputs are naturally required to be positive integers in `F_p`.
 In this way, if we compute subtraction and we end up with a result that is negative, the reconstruction will fail (provided we don't have any econding in place).
 Same will occur if we compute a scalar division involving a scalar that is not a divisor of the corresponding secret.
 For addressing this and many other arithmetic problems, we can use Hensel codes to allow secret inputs to be positive and negative rational numbers.

 ```ruby